 A minimum of a second class honours degree (2.1 preferred) or equivalent in a relevant subject.
 Practical experience in a social care setting is essential.
 Numeracy and literacy requirements evidenced at a minimum by Maths and English Standard Grade 3, National 5(c), Intermediate 2(c), GCSE (c/4) or equivalent qualification at this level.

 Registration with the Scottish Social Services Council (SSSC) is a requirement for commencing and remaining on the programme (further information on how to apply will be provided to successful applicants who accept a place on the course).
 Enrolled students must also be a member of the Protection of Vulnerable Groups Scheme.

 This is an integrated academic and professional course which develops the intellectual and practical skills necessary for professional practice as a social worker.

 We promote an understanding of social work which is informed by social justice and human rights, a profession that acknowledges the links between 'public issues' and 'private troubles' and seeks to address both.
 We value social work practice that has prevention at its heart and recognises the importance of collective approaches, actively engaging with and learning from user movements.

 Our course is taught by qualified social workers including world leaders in their research field, and academics who maintain close connections with practice.
 You'll experience inspirational contributions to teaching by people who have used social work services, as well as from practicing social workers.

-You’ll enjoy the benefits of smaller class sizes (30 to 65 students) with creative approaches to teaching and assessment as well as detailed feedback on your progress.
+You’ll enjoy the benefits of smaller class sizes with creative approaches to teaching and assessment as well as detailed feedback on your progress.
 On your practice placements, you’ll be supported and assessed by Practice Educators who are qualified or undertaking their Practice Educator training.